Duluth Works: Beginning of the end

 The late 1960s brought many issues affecting the Duluth Works.
-U.S. Steel hadn't heavily invested in modern improvements at the plant.
+U.S. Steel had not heavily invested in modern improvements at the plant.
 This included basic oxygen furnace (BOF) technology that was already being installed at other U.S. Steel plants to replace the outdated open hearth furnace technology.
 Foreign steel producers were selling massive amounts of steel to U.S. customers at a far lower price than domestic steel producers could match, a process known in the industry as "dumping".
 The plant also was a major source of pollution, another key issue brought to light in the late 1960s.
 The main problem was still the lack of a regional market big enough to justify U.S. Steel making multimillion-dollar improvements to a facility that was never really needed.

 Closure

 In June 1970, the Minnesota Pollution Control Agency (MPCA) asked U.S. Steel to provide documentation on pollution output at its Duluth facilities and a two-year window to implement a follow-up plan.
 In the fall of 1971, the United Steelworkers of America threatened to strike.
 Rather than deal with the issue of spending millions of dollars to improve the Duluth Works, U.S. Steel announced in September 1971 that it would shut down the "hot side" of operations, including the blast and open hearth furnaces and the pig iron shop, which affected 1,600 steelworkers.
 In January 1972, U.S. Steel's chairman of the board, Edwin H. Gott, announced that the hot side of the Duluth Works would not reopen, but that operations would still continue at its steel finishing, coke and cement facilities.
-In October 1973, U.S. Steel announced it was closing the "cold side", or finishing mills, at the Duluth Works, leaving another 800 employees out of work.
+In October 1973, U.S. Steel announced it was closing the "cold side", or finishing mills, leaving another 800 employees out of work.
 (Several smaller companies would make the former "cold side" facilities their home following the closures, such as Hallett Wire, Priola and Johnson, the Duluth Missabe and Iron Range Railway and Zalk Josephs, making steel related products.
 When Hallett Wire, the last remaining manufacturing tenant, left the Duluth Works Industrial Park in 1987, only the Realty and Development Division of U.S. Steel and some operations of the DM&IR railroad were left.)
 In 1976, the Universal Atlas Cement Company, a subsidiary of U.S. Steel at the Duluth Works operating since 1916, announced it would close, despite previous assurances to the contrary.
 Another 200 employees would lose their jobs.
 In 1979, U.S. Steel announced it was closing its coke plant, the last of its operating operations at the Duluth Works.
 By 1981, the last vestige of U.S. Steel's steelmaking operations in Duluth, once the city's largest employer, had come to an end.